PXZUpLUK/Reforestation/README.md

-## Why was it called the dark ages?
-Because of all the knights.
+## Why don’t skeletons ever go trick or treating?
+Because they have nobody to go with.